-• K-2 Consultation (gifted specialist consults with general education teachers to address the needs of gifted • 3-5 students in the general education classroom) Resource room pull out in the elementary/middle • 6-8 schools Advanced classes/ Pull Out
+• K-2 Consultation (gifted specialist consults with general

+education teachers to address the needs of gifted

+students in the general education classroom)

+• 3-5 Resource room pull out in the elementary/middle

+schools

+• 6-8 Advanced classes/ Pull Out

-- 9-12 Advanced classes
+• 9-12 Advanced classes

-- c.
+c.
 Referral Process

-- (1) A student may be referred for the gifted program by teachers, counselors, administrators, parents or guardians, or other individuals with knowledge of the student's abilities.
+(1) A student may be referred for the gifted program by teachers, counselors, administrators, parents or guardians, or other individuals with knowledge of the student's abilities.